 Singular also includes plural and vice versa, and word importing any gender includes all genders.

 Headings, where used in the Charter, are purely for the purpose of identification and shall not be considered in the interpretation of the provisions of this Charter.

-2 Purpose and function of the Jurisdictional Advisory Committee
+2 Purpose and function of the advisory committees

 2.1 Purpose